 Paper describing the method is in revision.
 Contact Yu Huang for pre-release use.

-Accurity is coded mainly in C++ (with some in R/Python/Rust).
+Accurity is written in C++ and Rust.
 Package download will open upon manuscript publication.
 User can first download a data folder, which consists of a reference genome (hs37d5), genome index files, 1000G genotype data.
 Free for academic use.
 License required for commercial use.